Moca, Puerto Rico: Vampire myth

 Moca is famous for El vampiro de Moca (Spanish for "Moca vampire"), considered a predecessor to the Chupacabra urban legend.
 Although there have been reports of vampire-like attacks on farm animals from as early as the 1930s, El vampiro de Moca legend officially began on February 25, 1975, when newspapers reported that fifteen cows, three goats, two geese and a pig were found with puncture marks on their blood-drained bodies in Rocha, Moca.
 These events were also connected to UFO sightings and other supernatural reports by residents of Moca.
 Similar events were reported throughout 1975 in the towns of Corozal, Fajardo and even rural parts of San Juan.
 The legend resurfaced in the 1990s after similar reports came from Canóvanas.

 Government

 Like all municipalities in Puerto Rico, Moca is administered by a mayor.
-The current mayor is José Avilés Santiago, from the New Progressive Party (PNP).
-Avilés was elected at the 2000 general election.
+The current mayor is Efraín Franco Barreto from the Popular Democratic Party (PPD) was elected at the 2024 general election.

 The city belongs to the Puerto Rico Senatorial district IV, which is represented by two Senators.
-In 2012, María Teresa González and Gilberto Rodríguez were elected as District Senators.
+In 2024, Jeison Rosa and Karen Michelle Román Rodríguez, both from the New Progressive Party (PNP), were elected as District Senators.

+Mayors

 Transportation

 There are 12 bridges in Moca.
 Moca, like the rest of Puerto Rico, had a public share taxi system or Carros Públicos, with set routes.

+Rafael Hernández Airport in the neighboring municipality of Aguadilla is a commercial airport which is nearby.